-When you have problems with unexpected or incorrect output from the WUI, customer support personnel may ask you to provide screen prints showing the problem, in addition to other types of documentation listed in Abends, stalls, and bottlenecks.
+If you have problems with unexpected or incorrect output from the WUI, use the following information to investigate the specific problem, and collect the relevant documentation for customer support personnel.
+Customer support personnel might also ask you to provide screen prints that show the problem.